abcslawek/chess/README.md

 ## Setup
-To run the game, download the chessApp.zip file from this [_link_](https://drive.google.com/file/d/1rT61F4QzCgNy8VcVufDLv9T5wnjhrNJe/view?usp=sharing), then extract it, the Chess.exe boot file is in the chessApp/bin/folder.
+To run the game, download the chessApp.zip file from my google drive [_link_](https://drive.google.com/file/d/1rT61F4QzCgNy8VcVufDLv9T5wnjhrNJe/view?usp=sharing) (LFS couldn't push JRE to this repository), then extract it, the Chess.exe boot file is in the chessApp/bin/folder.</br></br>
 ![chessFolderScreenshot](https://user-images.githubusercontent.com/56951671/220777815-38a15a68-f325-46d9-8786-f1be04494df6.png)